-Evaluation of a given curriculum is not an end by itself, and it does not mark the end of curriculum development.
-It is an ongoing process carried out throughout curriculum development and implementation for continuous regulation.
-Regulation at any point may extend from minor refinements of some curriculum components to a radical reform of the curriculum on entirely new grounds.
-For reliable outcomes and sustainable impact, curriculum evaluation needs to be normative.
-Normative evaluation is conducted according to well-defined taxonomy of conceptions, processes and trends that students are expected to develop under the given curriculum.
+Evaluation of learning materials is an integral part of curriculum development in science and technology education (STE).
+It is not an end by itself, and it does not mark the end of curriculum development.
+Evaluation of STE materials is carried out for continuous curriculum regulation.
+Regulation may extend from minor refinements of some materials and other curriculum components to curriculum reform on entirely new grounds.
+For reliable outcomes and sustainable impact, evaluation of learning materials needs to be normative.
+Normative evaluation is conducted with a battery of instruments selected according to a well-defined taxonomy of the sort of knowledge, skills and worldviews students are expected to develop with materials being evaluated.
 It comes out with quantitative indicators ascertaining in terms of pre-established criteria to what extent students have actually met original expectations.
-Similar taxonomy and criteria are also set for teacher practice in the classroom, the impact of which is assessed on student achievement.
-Normative evaluation is illustrated in the case of the modeling curriculum in secondary school physics.
-Data are presented and discussed in the context of Newtonian mechanics courses so as to illustrate with practical examples how normative curriculum evaluation may be conducted in a way to contribute to sustainable reform and meaningful and equitable learning in mathematics, science and technology.
+In order to steer curriculum regulation in the right direction, normative evaluation also bears on teacher practice in the classroom and the impact of such practice on student achievement.
+Normative evaluation is resorted to in the development of the modeling curriculum in physics and other STE fields, at the secondary school and university levels.
+Respective data are presented and discussed in the context of Newtonian mechanics courses so as to illustrate with practical examples how normative evaluation of learning materials may be conducted in a way to contribute to sustainable reform and meaningful and equitable learning in STE.

-Curriculum development in mathematics, science or technology (MST) is an involved process that goes beyond the conception of various curriculum components (pedagogical framework, objectives, discipline program, means and modes of learning and instruction, assessment, all along with teacher training programs and various support systems).
-The process extends to the evaluation of individual components in order not only to determine their value, but, more importantly, the extent to which they need to be regulated, i.e., refined or even reconceived altogether.
-As such, evaluation of a given curriculum is not an end by itself, and it does not end as long as the curriculum is being implemented.
-A curriculum is continuously being put to the test not only during its conception phase but also throughout its implementation.
+Development of new learning materials in any field is an involved process that goes beyond the conception of such materials and their reification in the form of textbooks, equipment, computer software, or the like.
+The process extends to the evaluation of the materials in question in order not only to determine their value, but more importantly the extent to which they need to be refined or even reconceived altogether.
+As such, evaluation of learning materials is not an end by itself, and it does not end as long as materials are in use.
+A curriculum is continuously being put to the test as it is being implemented.
+This is especially the case with learning materials, the evaluation of which provides significant indices of the curriculum merits and reliable indicators of the direction in which curriculum refinement or reform should be headed.
 This is true for any educational field.
-It is more so for mathematics, science and technology education (MSTE) in an era where virtually all aspects of human life are dominated by these fields.
+It is more so for science and technology education in an era where virtually all aspects of human life are dominated by the two fields.
+In this paper, we discuss modes and means for evaluating science and technology education materials, and we illustrate with practical examples and actual data how evaluation outcomes can be used to refine learning materials, all in the context of modern educational theory.